Key facts: North Dakota

 North Dakota gives you 6 years to file a personal injury lawsuit under N.D.
 Cent.
 Code § 28-01-16.

-See the full North Dakota statute of limitations →This page is informational and does not constitute legal advice.
+Car accident settlements by state →This page is informational and does not constitute legal advice.
 Some categories (medical negligence, governmental defendants) follow different rules.
 Confirm the controlling rule with a licensed North Dakota attorney before relying on it.